hellenike/textbook/docs/topics/module4/interrogative-indefinite/index.md

 ## Interrogative and indefinite pronouns

-Here are two more types of pronouns to those pronouns you have already learned: demonstrative pronouns, personal pronouns for the third person, and relative pronouns.
-As you have learned with those examples, these pronouns, **interrogative pronouns** and **indefinite pronouns**, take the place of nouns.
-As we will see, these pronouns resemble one another in ancient Greek, and so paying attention to accentuation is especially important in distinguishing them and understanding the clause in which they appear.
+Now we add two more types of pronouns to those pronouns you have already learned, demonstrative pronouns, personal pronouns for the third person, and relative pronouns.
+As you have learned with those examples, these pronouns, **interrogative pronouns** and **indefinite pronouns**, take the place of nouns or modify nouns adjectivally.
+You will see that these pronouns in ancient Greek resemble one another, and so paying attention to accentuation is especially important in distinguishing them and understanding the clause in which they appear.

 ### Interrogative pronoun
 Interrogative pronouns are so named because they are used to ask questions.
 The interrogative pronouns in English are *who?*, *which?*, and *what?*.